PaddlePaddle/PARL/README.md

 > PARL is a flexible and high-efficient reinforcement learning framework based on [PaddlePaddle](https://github.com/PaddlePaddle/Paddle).

 # Features
 **Reproducible**.
-We provide algorithms that stably reproduce the result of many influential reinforcement learning algorithms
+We provide algorithms that stably reproduce the result of many influential reinforcement learning algorithms.

 **Large Scale**.
-Ability to support high performance parallelization of training with thousands of CPUs and multi-GPUs
+Ability to support high performance parallelization of training with thousands of CPUs and multi-GPUs.

 **Reusable**.
 Algorithms provided in repository could be directly adapted to a new task by defining a forward network and training mechanism will be built automatically.